 WALLINGFORD — A Department of Energy and Environmental Protection spokesperson says there is no set date for the reopening of Wharton Brook State Park, which was devastated by May’s microburst.

-The Route 5 park, located on the Wallingford-North Haven line, remains closed as workers continue to remove trees.
+The Route 5 park remains closed as workers continue to remove trees.
 DEEP spokesman Chris Collibee said areas of the park impacted by the storm need to be stabilized in order to prevent runoff and erosion.

 Collibee said work to stabilize the ground will begin in the next couple of weeks.
 Wharton Brook will reopen once work is completed, but there is no exact timetable.